Print3M/print3m.github.io/_notes/windows/net/active-directory.md

 > **Example** of DN: "CN=Administrator, OU=Users, DC=amazon, DC=com"

 ## 10. User Principal Name (UPN)
-In AD, a User Principal Name (UPN) is the name of a system user in an email address format.
-It consists of the user name (logon name), separator (`@`), and domain name (UPN suffix).
-A UPN might not be the same as an email address.
+User Principal Name (UPN) is the name of a system user in an email address format.
+It consists of the user name (logon name), separator (`@`), and domain name (UPN suffix). **A UPN might not be the same as an email address**.
 It can be used during logon process.

 ## 11. Service Principal Name (SPN)
-TBD
+Service Principal Name (SPN) is a unique (within a domain) indentifier assigned to a service in a network that uses the Kerberos authentication.
+SPNs are used to associate a service with its account (usually a service account).
+The primary purpose of an SPN is to enable Kerberos authentication to locate the service in the network.
+When a user requests access to a service, it uses the service's SPN to request a TGT.

+SPNs have standarized format `service_class/host:port/service_name`.

+- `service_class` - general class of the service (e.g. HTTP for web services).
+- `host` - hostname or IP address of the machine where the service is running.
+- `port` - port number on which the service is listening.
+- `service_name` - the name of the specific service.

+SPNs are associated with service accounts which are used to run the corresponding services.

 ## 12. Local workgroup
 TBD